The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 Now, go finish it…

-Before you start your second rewrite, consider reaching out to an editor and lining someone up.
-Then, when you are finished the self edit in 2-3 weeks, you can ship it off without waiting.
+Before you start your second rewrite, consider reaching out to an editor and lining someone up to professionally edit your book.
+Then, when you have completed your self-editing process, you can send your book to the editor as quickly as possible.

 Just as producing a manuscript involves a varied skill set—writing, formatting, cover design, etc.— so does editing it.